Vimalakirti: History

 The Vimalakīrti Nirdeśa Sūtra characterizes Vimalakīrti as a wealthy patron of Gautama Buddha residing in the ancient city of Vaishali which is now situated in the Indian state of Bihar.
 There is an ongoing debate as to the historicity of Vimalakirti with modern scholars grouping him with other figures in Mahayana literature, such as and other bodhisattvas.
 Traditional scholars, however, take him to be a historical figure like Gautama Buddha, rather than mythic or legendary, and as such Vimalakīrti is not commonly venerated on altars or in tantric rituals, but as a prehistoric Zen/Chan preacher.
 Both groups agree that the descriptions of his acts in the Vimalakirti Sutra were allegorical in nature.
 The 7th century Chinese Buddhist monk, Xuanzang, reported that during his visit to the city of Vaishali, he was shown the house where Vimalakirti was said to have resided.
-Another 7th century Chinese visitor to India, Wang Xuance, also writes of his visit to the site of Vimalakirti's home.
+Another 7th-century Chinese visitor to India, Wang Xuance, also writes of his visit to the site of Vimalakirti's home.

 The Vimalakirti Sutra portrays Vimalakirti as the personification of skill in liberative techniques.
 Vimalakirti is respectful to everyone he interacts with including the Buddha however he is not intimidated by them either.
-He also claims himself to be among the "Great Sorcerers" and is capable of performing miraculous feats to teach fellow practitioners.
+He also claims himself to be among the "Great Sorcerers" (mahāsiddhas) and is capable of performing miraculous feats to teach fellow practitioners.